 Your guide to container shipping in the wine industry

-Container shipping has contributed to the growth and success of the wine industry for decades.
-Without the rise of container shipping, the world of wine, beer and spirits would be a lot smaller.
+Container shipping has contributed to the growth and success of the wine, beer and spirits’ industries for decades.
+Without the rise of container shipping, the world of wine, beer and spirits logistics would be a lot smaller.

-Since the first standard freight container was first created in 1956, manufacturers of wine and other beverages have been using shipping containers to export and import products worldwide.
+Since the first standard freight container was first created in 1956, producers of alcoholic beverages have been using shipping containers to export and import their products worldwide.

 The standardized shipping container was designed for international transportation and revolutionized the way products are shipped to global consumers.
-Offering a combination of security, durability, and even protection from the elements, containers transformed local wine producers into international wine exporters.
+Offering a combination of security, durability, and protection from the elements, containers transformed local beer and wine producers into international exporters.

-But, how does container shipping work, what types of containers can wine companies use, and what do importers need to consider when planning their supply chain?
+But, how does wine, spirits and beer container shipping work, what types of containers can alcoholic beverage companies use, and what do importers need to consider when planning their supply chain?

-Container Shipping in the Wine Industry: Major Transport Routes
+Container Shipping in the Wine, Beer and Spirits’ Industries: Major Transport Routes

-For decades, container shipping enabled wine producers to reach new markets, and has empowered importers to purchase wine, beer and spirits from all over the world.
+For decades, container shipping enabled alcoholic beverage producers to reach new markets, and has empowered importers to purchase wine, beer and spirits from all over the world.

-Even with global trade disruptions, pandemic restrictions, and sociopolitical events in the last few years, container shipping remains the most popular cross-border shipping method.
+Even with global trade disruptions, pandemic restrictions, and sociopolitical events in recent years, container shipping remains the most popular cross-border shipping method.
 Around 90% of the world’s trade is now powered by sea freight and shipping containers.

-Major shipping routes have been established across the globe and common routes include:
+Major shipping routes for wine, beer and spirits’ logistics have been established across the globe and common routes include:

 In addition to various direct routes, there are also various “intercontinental routes” where wine shipping containers can be trans-shipped through hubs like Singapore, Hong Kong, or Rotterdam, before they finally reach their intended destination.
 The Panama Canal and Suez Canal, for instance, are two of the biggest maritime “shortcuts” used in shipping.

-Types of Containers Used in the Wine Industry
+Types of Containers Used in the Wine, Beer and Spirits’ Industries

 Moving sensitive products, like wine and beer, requires knowledge about the type of container which can be used for each product and on each routing.
 Beverage logistics experts Hillebrand Gori have introduced a range of solutions to assist with mitigating risks like thermal shock, contamination and bottle damage.

-For instance, changes in temperature and humidity in wine containers can cause irreparable damage to products, from premature aging, to color changes, loss of flavor, freshness, or acidity.
-Wine importers need to consider these risks when choosing one of the three types of shipping containers available:
+Changes in temperature and humidity inside a container can cause irreparable damage to wine or beer, from premature aging, to color changes, loss of flavor, freshness, or acidity.
+Spirits, although less sensitive, can still become unsellable due to label damage caused by excess humidity and container rain.
+Wine, beer and spirits importers need to consider these risks when choosing one of the three types of shipping containers available:

 Dry containers